 \section{Singular Perturbations}

 The schema developed in preceding sections is essentially axiomatic.
-The only condition imposed on the triple $\{\Ad, \Pi, \Lambda\}$ is the validity of two Assumptions from Section~\ref{ABST}, whereas there is nothing specific requested of the ``boundary''.
-Due to this fact, our approach is applicable in situations not readily covered by the traditional boundary problem technique.
-For instance, it makes possible a construction of ``boundary value problem'' even when no boundary is given a priori.
-Introduction of an artificial boundary is a ceratin form of perturbation that is not ``regular'' in the traditional sense.
+The only condition imposed on the set $\{\Ad^{-1}, \Pi, \Lambda\}$ is the validity of two Assumptions from Section~\ref{ABST}, whereas nothing specific is requested of the ``boundary''.
+Due to this fact, our approach is applicable in situations not readily covered by the traditional boundary problems technique.
+For instance, it makes possible a construction of ``boundary value problem'' when no boundary is given a priori.
+Introduction of an artificial boundary is a certain form of perturbation that is not ``regular'' in the traditional sense.
 Such ``singular'' perturbations are typical in the open systems theory where they are identified with the open channels connecting the system with its environment~\cite{Liv}.
-From this point of view the selfadjoint operator~$\Ad$ acting in the ``inner space''~$H$ describes the ``unperturbed system'' coupled with the ''external space``~$E$ by means of the ``channel'' operator~$\Pi : E \to H$.
+From this point of view, the selfadjoint operator~$\Ad$ acting in the ``inner space''~$H$ describes the ``unperturbed system'' coupled with the ''external space``~$E$ by means of the ``channel'' operator~$\Pi : E \to H$.
 The ``coupling'' takes place at the ``boundary''.
 More details on connections to the open systems theory can be found in~\cite{Ryz2}.

-This Section offers an illustration of the theory developed in the paper by means of an elementary example.
-We consider the physical model of a quantum particle in combined potential of finite number of singular interactions modeled by Dirac's $\delta$-functions.
-The Hamiltonian of free particle is the free Laplacian, and the point interactions define ``perturbations'' of the unperturbed system (see~\cite{ AFHKL, AGHH, AlbevKur, Kurasov} and references therein).
-We shall see that in the paper's context the points where the interactions are situated form the ``boundary'' of the ``boundary value problem.''
+This section offers an illustration of these ideas by means of an elementary example considered previously within the framework of boundary triples in~\cite{Ryz4}.
+We study the physical model of a quantum particle in the potential field of finite number of singular interactions modeled by Dirac's $\delta$-functions.
+The free particle is described by the Hamiltonian operator which in this case is the ``free'' Laplacian acting in $L^2(\Real^3)$, and the point interactions define ``perturbations'' of the unperturbed system (see~\cite{AFHKL}, \cite{AGHH}, \cite{AlbevKur} and references therein).
+Within the paper's context, the points where the interactions are situated form the ``boundary'' of the ``boundary value problem.''